Solved! Here’s Exactly When You Should Aerate the Lawn

 Time aeration based on other lawn care tasks.

 Be sure to choose a time for aeration that won’t interfere with other lawn care activities:

 - Weed control.
-While research has shown that aerating your lawn after the application of a pre-emergent herbicide (a chemical weed killer that prevents weed seeds from sprouting) will not hamper herbicide effectiveness, aerate your lawn before applying these products possible so as not to disrupt the chemical barrier that the herbicide forms over the soil.
+While research has shown that aerating your lawn after the application of a pre-emergent herbicide (available on Amazon) will not hamper herbicide effectiveness, aerate your lawn before applying these products possible so as not to disrupt the chemical barrier that the herbicide forms over the soil.

 - Overseeding.
 If you plan to overseed (the process of planting new grass seeds into an established lawn), aerate before overseeding to increase contact between seeds and soil.
 This way, a higher percentage of the new grass seeds will germinate.

 - Fertilization.
 Fertilizer works best when it reaches deep into the soil where the grass roots can access it, so plan to aerate before applying fertilizer to create the holes needed for fertilizer to sink deeply.

 - Watering.
 Water soil within 48 hours after aerating it, and continue to water every two to three days for two to three weeks after aeration, to aid in the speedy re-growth of holes in the turf.

 - Mowing or establishing sod.
 Both mowers and lawn rollers used to establish contact between newly laid sod and soil can compact soil, so always aerate after mowing or laying sod to help loosen the compacted soil.